You may find the answer to your question here

 You need to open the valve to release the gas.
 Please complete the following steps:

 It takes up to one hour for the code to become active, check when you were issued the code and try collecting it again once an hour has passed.

 If you’re sure enough time has passed, give us a call and we can check the code for you.

 You need to make sure you are trying to pick the code up from a PayPoint.
 Find your closest PayPoint and enter your postcode.

 Sometimes things don’t go to plan and we know there are times when you just can’t leave the house.
-If you run out of credit and cannot go out to top-up, you can access your emergency credit to tide you over by inserting your card or key into your meter and following the instructions.
+If you run out of credit and cannot go out to top-up, you can access your emergency credit to tide you over by inserting your card or key into your meter and following the instructions on the screen.

-Next time you top up you’ll have to pay back the emergency credit you’ve used.
-When you are topping up your key or card, remember to include enough money to cover the emergency credit and standing charges, as well the amount you would like on your meter.
+Next time you top up, you’ll have to pay back the emergency credit you’ve used.
+When you are topping up your key or card, remember to include enough money to cover the emergency credit and if applicable, any standing charges as well as the amount you would like on your meter.

-If you use up all your emergency credit in either your gas or electricity meter, it will shut off your gas or electricity so you will become ‘off supply’.
+If you use up all of your emergency credit in either your gas or electricity meter, it will shut off your gas or electricity so you will become ‘off supply’.

-If that happens, you need to get to a PayPoint or PayZone outlet (gas & electricity) or Post office (gas only) and add credit as soon as possible.
+If that happens, you’ll need to go to a Paypoint or Payzone outlet (gas and electricity) or Post office (gas only) and add credit as soon as possible.
 Make sure you buy enough credit to:

 This may be because there is some dust on the key which will stop it from working.